ash/raku-course/essentials/strings/exercises/hello-concatenation/index.md

 ## Problem

-Remember our test program called ‘[Greet a person](../../../scalar-variables/assignments/greet-a-person/)’?
+Remember our test program called ‘[Greet a person](/essentials/scalar-variables/exercises/greet-a-person/)’?
 Let us repeat it on a new level.

 Write a program that asks the user for their name and prints a greeting.
+Use string concatenation in the solution.

 ## Example